rmahathi/NoRisk/README.md

 ## Hardware Fault Injections
 ## 1. Disrupting Servo Motor using external Arduino 5V Power Source
 ![image](https://github.com/rmahathi/NoRisk/blob/main/assets/fault_arduino.png)
-Arduino board here is given as an <b>external power supply<b> (additional 5V) to the control of the servo motor.
-Since this is outside the working power range for the SG90 motor, the circuitry is either damaged or the device shuts itself down to protect its internal wiring, hence simulating a fault in the system.
+<b>Arduino board here is given as an external power supply (additional 5V) to the control of the servo motor.
+Since this is outside the working power range for the SG90 motor, the circuitry is either damaged or the device shuts itself down to protect its internal wiring, hence simulating a fault in the system.</b>

 ### Fault Video
 https://github.com/rmahathi/NoRisk/assets/167225765/b8338c50-487b-4b26-b91f-dd89b6624a81

 ### Protection against Fault
-This fault can be protected by ensuring a safe enclosure where access is denied to manipulate the input voltage levels to the servo motor.
+<b>This fault can be protected by ensuring a safe enclosure where access is denied to manipulate the input voltage levels to the servo motor.</b>

 ## 2. Inducing fault in HC-05 using potentiometer to corrupt receiver signal (RX)
-Another method is to inject noise into the signal lines of the HC-05 module.
+<b>Another method is to inject noise into the signal lines of the HC-05 module.
 This can be done by connecting the potentiometer to the RX or TX lines.
 Connect the middle pin of the potentiometer to the RX pin of the HC-05 module, one of the outer pins of the potentiometer to a stable 5V power source and the other outer pin to GND.
-Adjust the potentiometer to vary the voltage on the RX pin, simulating noise or signal degradation to observe how the HC-05 module handles the noisy signal and it affects communication with the microcontroller.
+Adjust the potentiometer to vary the voltage on the RX pin, simulating noise or signal degradation to observe how the HC-05 module handles the noisy signal and it affects communication with the microcontroller.</b>

 ![image](https://github.com/rmahathi/NoRisk/blob/main/assets/fault_pot.png)